 I am an Assistant Professor of Marketing at the Kelley School of Business, Indiana University Bloomington.
 Prior to Indiana University, I was a Postdoctoral Fellow at Vanderbilt University.
 I have a PhD in Marketing from the University of North Texas, an MBA from Barry University, and a BS in Marketing from the University of Puerto Rico in Mayagüez.

-My research uses consumer psychology to draw strategic consumer insights centered around the influence of social class, political ideology, and emotional intelligence on marketplace behaviors.
+My research uses consumer psychology to draw strategic consumer insights centered around the influence of social hierarchies, including social class, political ideology, and emotional intelligence on marketplace behaviors.
 Before academia, I had a career in advertising and digital marketing.

 *Kidwell, Blair, Virginie Lopez Kidwell, Christopher Blocker, and Erick M. Mas (2020), “Birds of a Feather Feel Together: Emotional Ability Similarity in Consumer Interactions,” Journal of Consumer Research, 47(2), 215-236. (*All authors contributed equally to this paper).